 North American Transborder Freight DataBTS released the Indexed Freight Flow Data: U.S.-Canada and U.S.-Mexico, Trade by Mode.
 Indexed and nominal monthly data (beginning with 2004 data) can be found at the following interface:

-QUERY DETAILED STATISTICS: September 2014 data are the most recent data.
-Next release will be on Thursday, January 8, 2015.
+QUERY DETAILED STATISTICS: March 2016 data are the most recent data.
+The next data release will be on Tuesday, June 28, 2016.
 Export weights for land modes are not available.

 Click here to download the documentation file(PDF)